-The goal of the indicator would be to replace the manual process, below.
-Currently, with the deployment of NPRR 877, customers who are 4CP billed have the option to retain the Business AMS profile (BUSHI/BUSMED/BUSLO) in lieu of the BUSIDRRQ profile, allowing for earlier settlement.
-If elected, the TDSP sends a MarkeTrak to ERCOT, so ERCOT can flag the ESIID in their systems to exclude it from the IDR Requirement report and AMS threshold check.
-Once the indicator is in place, a manual process will not be required and ERCOT will use the indicator to exclude as necessary.

 Other considerations for the indicator:

 If considering new profiles or NWS segment, an additional 72 profiles would be created including DG profiles.
 Another benefit is that ERCOT would now be able to consider negative load treatment in settlement.
 (NOTE: RIDs do not have a DG profile)